r10r-org/jippihtml/README.md

 any parsing or code generation, but still is easy to use in your IDE and can use stuff like dependency injection and so on.

-Because Java still does not have multiline strings we cannot simply use a class with a long static method that creates a string.
+Because Java still does not have multi-line strings we cannot simply use a class with a long static method that creates a string.
 It must be something else.

 # Goals

- - Template engine focusing on html rendering
+ - Java Template engine focusing on html rendering
+ - 100% Java based.
+No need to learn anything special.
+Just use what fits the job.
+Iterate via streams api.
+Use your own converters.
+Easy.
  - Zero dependencies
  - "Compile time save".
 Can be used like any other Java class.

 # Non goals

  - Jippihtml will NOT necessarily create valid html.
+Not a goal.
+ - html syntax highlighting won't work.
+Not a goal.

 # How does it looks like ?